 Explaining Validity

-When using a tool we need to ensure that it is suitable for the designated purpose.
+When using a tool, we need to ensure that it is suitable for the designated purpose.

-Let’s deep dive into these sources:
+Let’s dive deep into these sources:

-To sum up,
+To sum up:

 Reliability and validity are key components of a psychometric test and are published in technical manuals of the assessments.
 An assessment must have both of these properties to be classified as a psychometric tool.

-The reliability confirms the accuracy of the tool and the validity confirms that it is measuring the constructs which it claims to measure.
+The reliability confirms the accuracy of the tool and the validity confirms that it is measuring the constructs it claims to measure.

 It is important to note that a test cannot be valid without being reliable, although it is possible to be reliable and not valid.